 Incremental progress is the key to reducing stress and feeling good about your goals.
 Understanding your short- and long-term goals and the steps to get there makes all the difference in the end.
 Get started, stick with it, and remember, you've got this.

-For more information about financial education, check out our financial wellness resources from Enrich.
+For more information about financial education, check out our financial education courses from Enrich or get hands-on guidance with free financial counseling from GreenPath Financial Wellness.

 OnPoint COMMUNITY CREDIT UNION

 onpointcu.com 800.527.3932 | 503.228.7077